marvinshort/capstone2025_marvin_short/README.md

-1. Sublime Text (Build 4200) - for browsing extremely large (1.3 Gb) text file data dumps to identify data series to extract.
+* Sublime Text (Build 4200) - for browsing extremely large (1.3 Gb) text file data dumps to identify data series to extract.
-2. Anaconda Navigator 2.6.6/Jupyter Notebook 7.3.2/Python 3:
+* Anaconda Navigator 2.6.6/Jupyter Notebook 7.3.2/Python 3:

+&nbsp;

-   (Pandas Module) - for exploration, formatting, filtering, slicing, and aggregation of the data
+&nbsp;	(Pandas Module) - for exploration, formatting, filtering, slicing, and aggregation of the data

+&nbsp;

-   (Requests Module) - for interacting with the U.S. Energy Information Administration API within a python notebook to query data from a website
+&nbsp;	(Requests Module) - for interacting with the U.S. Energy Information Administration API within a python notebook to 	query data from a website

-3. Git - for backups and version control
+* Git - for backups and version control
-4. Microsoft Power BI (v2.148.878.0, 64-bit) - for data visualization
+* Microsoft Power BI (v2.148.878.0, 64-bit) - for data visualization

   ### The Process

-1. Gathered data from various sources.
+* Gathered data from various sources.
-2. Utilized python to cleanse the data.
+* Utilized python to cleanse the data.
-3. Imported data into Power BI for visualization.
+* Imported data into Power BI for visualization.
-4. Summarize Insights
+* Summarize Insights

   ### Problems and Hurdles

 * In order to access some of the data from the U.S. Energy Information Administration (U.S. EIA), you must use their API.
 Registration is required to obtain an API key.